Close Menu

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

 If you have anal cancer or cancer of the large intestine, then you need to hire a law firm with experience to help you win your benefits.
 We are one of the best Social Security law firms in the country.
 We are one of the best Social Security benefits firm in Las Vegas, Nevada.
-Also, we are one of the best Social Security law firms in Salt Lake City, Utah.
+Also, we are the best Social Security law firm in Salt Lake City, Utah.

-Learn more about Utah SSD benefits here.
-Nevada SSI Information is on this website.
+Learn about Utah SSDI benefitsNevada SSI Information is also available.
 We also represent clients in Idaho.
-For Idaho benefits read here.
-Find out more about Colorado SSDI benefits.
-Likewise, if you are from California, read about California SSD & SSI information.
+Learn about Idaho SSDI benefits.
+Find out about Colorado SSDI benefits.
+Likewise, if you are from California, then learn about California SSDI & SSI information.

 Over the last 30 years, we have won thousands of SSDI and SSI claims.
 Additionally, we have won over $100 million in SSD and SSI benefits for our clients.
 It has become more difficult to win Social Security cases.
 Also, SSA’s listing rules are harder to meet.
 That is why you need an attorney who will help you win your case.

 We recommend you do not go to your hearing without an attorney.
 Why?
 Because a lawyer can prepare you for your hearing.
 She can explain the judge’s questions.
 Preparation will help you win your case.
+If you hire a lawyer with experience, then you are three times more likely to win your benefits.

 Those who come to the hearing without counsel are usually not successful in winning benefits.
 You should hire an attorney who has legal experience winning SSD and SSI benefits.
-Contact Cannon Disability Law today.
+Contact Cannon Disability Law.
 We can help you win benefits for anal cancer.
 Call us today and ask us for a free review of your case.

 Facebook Twitter LinkedIn